f-hafner/f-hafner.github.io/content/papers/equilibrium-outside/index.md

 ---
-title: "The Equilibrium Effects of Workers’ Outside Employment Options: Evidence from a Labor Market Integration"
+title: "The Equilibrium Effects of Workers’ Outside Employment Options: Evidence from a Labour Market Integration"
-date: 2022-09-22
+date: 2024-04-30
 url: /paper/
 # aliases:
 #     - /old_url.html
 tags: ["outside options","commuting"]
 author: ["Flavio Hafner", "Christoph Hedtrich"]
 description: "We study a reform that eased cross-border commuting from France to the high-wage Swiss labor market.
-The results indicate that the reform increased the value of local job search, drawing more workers into the labor force and lowering labor market tightness."
+The results thus show that if labour supply is elastic enough, the local labour market can expand and absorb additional competition for workers."
 summary: "We study a reform that eased cross-border commuting from France to the high-wage Swiss labor market.
-The results indicate that the reform increased the value of local job search, drawing more workers into the labor force and lowering labor market tightness."
+The results thus show that if labour supply is elastic enough, the local labour market can expand and absorb additional competition for workers."
 # cover:
 #     image: "/paper_figure.png"
 #     alt: "Figure from paper"